viktorteren/Seto/README.md

 **GE**: this flag is experimental and could not work: instead of executing greedy search perform a Pseudo-Boolean search in order to find the minimal number of FCPNs, indeed this search has very restricted constraints: at least one occurrence of each region in at least one FCPN, as result providing worst results compared to greedy algorithm **(not recommended)**

-**BDD**:  use a BDD to encode excitation closure constraint, enabling the direct decomposition into a set of FCPNs instead of iteratively search new FCPNs **(Not implemented yet!!!)**
+**BDD**:  use a BDD to encode excitation closure constraint, enabling the direct decomposition into a set of FCPNs instead of iteratively search new FCPNs **(Under development, not completely implemented!!!)**

 ### Approximate algorithm using a script